Diagnosis

 • Echocardiogram.
 Sound waves are used to create pictures of the beating heart.
 An echocardiogram can show how blood flows through the heart and heart valves.

 • Holter monitor.
-This portable ECG device can be worn for a day or more to record the heart's activity during daily activities.
+This portable ECG device is worn for a day or more to record the heart's activity during daily activities.

 • Chest X-ray.
 A chest X-ray is a picture of the heart, lungs and blood vessels.
 It can show if the heart is enlarged.

 • Cardiac MRI.
-A cardiac MRI uses magnetic fields and radio waves to create detailed images of the heart.
+A cardiac MRI uses magnetic fields and radio waves to create images of the heart.
 This test can give a detailed view of the tricuspid valve.
 It also shows the size of the heart chambers and how well they work.

 • Exercise stress tests.
 These tests often involve walking on a treadmill or riding a stationary bike while the heart is checked.
 An exercise stress test can show how the heart reacts to exercise.